Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 • How do you make your best decisions?
 How do you like to receive information?
 How do you make your best decisions?
 How do you like to receive information?
 12.25

-• Could you talk a bit about why it’s important to have the spouse as being an integral part of this conversation?
+• Could you talk a bit about why it’s important to have the spouse as an integral part of this conversation?
 14.39

 • You know, I’m happy you’re going to sell your business, but you can’t hang around the house all day.”
 16.47

-• Having an outside transition is coaching you or as you say, which is my favorite term in the world, be a thinking partner while you’re going through this is that if you’re a thinking partner, they can say.
+• Having an outside transition is coaching you or as you say, which is my favorite term in the world, being a thinking partner while you’re going through this is that if you’re a thinking partner, they can say.
 18.40

 • The easiest address is https://www.suddenmoney.com.
 22.13